 Golden Handcuffs Definition

 Golden Handcuff is referred to the employer offering a valuable incentive to the employee in order to bind them and stay in the company for an extended period of time.
 For an employee to stay with an employer, the latter should provide a financial incentive and the former should be in a position to accept the incentive.
-The word itself sounds like a paradox – golden is for something valuable and handcuffs are for something binding.

 Why Companies use Golden Handcuff?